ept/blog/src/_posts/2021-01-13-decentralised-content-moderation.md

 In a service that is used around the world, there will be cultural differences on what is considered acceptable or not.
 Maybe one culture is sensitive about nudity and tolerant of depictions of violence, while another culture is liberal about nudity and sensitive about violence.
+One person's terrorist is another person's freedom fighter.
 There is no single, globally agreed standard of what is or is not considered acceptable.

 Nevertheless, it is possible to come to agreement.
 For example, Wikipedia editors successfully manage to agree on what should and should not be included in Wikipedia articles, even those on